imagekit-developer/imagekit-ruby/README.md

 @employee.avatar.url
 ```

-Now lets configure active_storage as a service for the imagekitio.
+Now, let's configure active_storage as a service for the imagekitio.

 First add `:active_storage` in initializer file.